 For whatever reason, smartphones have caused people to let their guard down — and scammers are taking advantage of the fact that many people will open just any text or email they receive on their phone.

 But as these scams continue to evolve, criminals are still finding effective ways to target consumers using many of the same old tactics that have been around for a whole lot longer than smartphones.

-After a recent attack targeted Apple users via text message, scammers are now going after them in a different way.
+After several attacks have targeted Apple users via text message, scammers are now going after them in a different way.

 Beware of new phone scam targeting Apple iCloud users

 According to a recent report, criminals are calling Apple iCloud users and claiming that their account has been hacked.

 The caller claims to be from Apple’s support team in an effort to trick unsuspecting victims into handing over access to their computer or account, according to Daily Beast senior editor Michael Weiss, who received one of these calls himself recently.